-The third graph shows the American put convergence as you increase the number of GBM paths from 100 to 1000.
-The horizontal dashed line represents the American put approximation with a 2000-step binomial tree ($7.976).
+The right lower graph shows the American put convergence as you increase the number of GBM paths.
+The horizontal dashed black line represents the estimate of the American put at , according to the quadratic approximation analytical method .

 G. Barone–Adesi and R. Whaley, "Efficient Analytic Approximation of American Option Values," Journal of Finance, 42(2), 1987 pp. 301–320.